gallon

 Various units of capacity, some dry, some liquid, some both.
 From Old Northern French, possibly entering England with the Normans.

-Because of the quantity of information, the various gallons are treated separately:
+Because of the quantity of information, the various gallons are given their own pages:

 In English-speaking areas